 The weighted average filter is a windowed average and will continue to deliver output location data at the nominal tag beacon rate.

-The kalman filter is recommended for expert users only.
+The Kalman filter is recommended for expert users only.
 Contact Ciholas for support on Kalman filter configuration.

 Logs are located on the Host PC at /var/log/cuwb/network.
 These are also referred to as text logs to differentiate them from “CDP Logs”.